Cycling great Eddy Merckx hospitalized after bike crash - WHIZ News

-BRUSSELS (AP) — A Belgian newspaper says cycling great Eddy Merckx sustained head injuries in a crash while riding with friends.
+BRUSSELS (AP) — A Belgian newspaper reported Monday that cycling great Eddy Merckx sustained head injuries in a crash while riding with friends.

-The Het Nieuwsblad newspaper says the 74-year-old Merckx crashed Sunday and was admitted to a hospital in Dendermonde.
+The Het Nieuwsblad newspaper said the 74-year-old Merckx crashed Sunday and was admitted to a hospital in Dendermonde.

 The 2019 Tour de France began in Brussels in July and feted Merckx to mark the 50th anniversary of his first Tour victory.